selamudawitl04/automate_youtube_video_upload/README.md

 Steps to run the program

-1. Configure username and password of the instagram user in config.py like below IG_USERNAME = ""
-   IG_PASSWORD = ""
+1. Scrapping Videos from Instagram

+   The program scrapes videos from Instagram by logging into a specified Instagram account, retrieving a list of followees, and then iterating through their recent posts to identify and download videos.
+The number of days to look back and the maximum number of videos to download per followee can be configured.
+The program handles session management to maintain an authenticated state, ensuring uninterrupted access to the Instagram API.

-2. Configure google cloud provider and download client_secret.json
+2. Configure google cloud provider and download client_secret.json python setup_google.py

-3. Setup the google api
-   python setup_google.py
+   To enable the application to upload videos to YouTube, you need to set up Google API authentication.
+This process involves downloading the client_secret.json file from the Google Cloud Console, setting up OAuth 2.0 credentials, and using the provided Python function to authenticate and store the credentials in a pickle file for future use.
-4. Run the program
+3. Run the program
    python main.py

 # Configuration Options